microsoft/UFO/README.md

 ## 🎬 Demo Examples

 We present two demo videos that complete user request on Windows OS using UFO.
-For more cases, please consult our technical report.
+For more cases, please consult our [technical report](http://export.arxiv.org/abs/2311.17541).

 #### 1️⃣🗑️ Example 1: Deleting all notes on a PowerPoint presentation.
-In this example, we will show you how to use UFO to deleting all notes on a PowerPoint presentation with just a few simple steps.
-Explore it to work smarter not harder!
+In this example, we will demonstrate how to efficiently use UFO to delete all notes on a PowerPoint presentation with just a few simple steps.
+Explore this functionality to enhance your productivity and work smarter, not harder!

 https://github.com/microsoft/UFO/assets/11352048/cf60c643-04f7-4180-9a55-5fb240627834